brettfazio/EarlGrey/docs/firebase-bitrise-integration.md

 ## Local execution on a remote physical device

-Next verify the tests pass on Firebase Test Lab.
+Next, verify the tests pass on Firebase Test Lab.
 Define `flank.ios.yml` for the app:

 ```yaml
 gcloud: